 2 t. vanilla

-1 T. butter or vegetable oil
+1 T. butter, vegetable oil or coconut oil

 - Preheat a griddle.
 If you’re using an electric griddle, preheat to 350 degrees.